 Additionally, we can reach Tybee and make it most of the way home on one take of gas; I’ll have to fill up about 50-75 miles from home.
 Staying in an Air B&B allowed us to be mostly self-contained and the beaches were pleasantly uncrowded.

 For this trip I packed a little different than I normally do.
 I packed Chlorox wipes and Lysol spray.
 We brought our own bedding, and enough food to make a few breakfast and lunches.
 I also packed our own cups/plates/ kitchenware and brought our own smart speakers.
 We also brought our own bathroom supplies and our own towels.
-It was a little more work than the normal, but overall, I think it was worth it.
+It was a little more work than the normal, and a little weird to be packing all those things, but overall, I think it was worth it.
 It allowed us to get away and still be safe.

 A lot of restaurants and activities were closed, but it was still totally worth making the trip.
 I managed long walks on the island [hooray for hitting my steps/exercise goal each day] snapping photos almost everywhere.
 I rented a kayak one day and explored the black water creeks that surround Tybee; another day I channeled my inner child and body surfed in the ocean.
 The parents got to do a little people watching and the Air B&B had an amazing back porch with fire pit and ceiling fans so they played a lot of cards and read books [literally the same thing they do at home just with a better view].

 All in all the new twist on the old favorite worked out well for us.
 I manged to relax, feel the ocean breeze, and generally have fun before starting Year 2 of grad school.
 The parents were able to experience a slightly different take on the old favorite.
 I feel good that we took the precautions needed in order to stay healthy [both ourselves and others].